Theater-04.jpg

 In June 2016, the BBT launched the newly renovated Breckenridge Theater with expanded seating capacity to 137, a brand new bar and lounge, a stage house, and new dressing rooms.
 The Breckenridge Backstage Theatre is honored to be the resident company of such a beautiful venue built by the Town of Breckenridge.

 Like all theaters, BBT closed its doors to the public March of 2020 as a result of the pandemic.
-BBT re-opened its doors on July 8, 2021 with The Complete Works of William Shakespeare (abridged) and is back to producing shows year-round in Breckenridge!
-Recently, our 2021 production of It’s a Wonderful Life: A Live Radio play received six Colorado Theatre Guild “Henry Award” nominations, winning three Henry Awards for: sound design, acting and set design.
+BBT re-opened its doors on July 8, 2021 with The Complete Works of William Shakespeare (abridged).
+Our 2021 production of It’s a Wonderful Life: A Live Radio play received six Colorado Theatre Guild “Henry Award” nominations, winning three Henry Awards for: sound design, acting and set design.
+Our 2024 season saw a record 7 CTG Henry nominations - wins for Best Supporting Actor and Best Actor in a play for Inventing Van Gogh went to performers Felix Mayes and Kent-Jameson Ehrman, and Keith J. Warren won for Best Actor in a Musical for his role in A Gentleman’s Guide to Love and Murder.

 The Next Chapter

 Under the leadership of a new Producing Artistic Director Jacqueline Stone and Creative Producer Branden Smith, the theatre is now in our 50th Season!
-We hope to see you at the Theatre enjoying the journey that lies ahead.
+We hope to see you at the Theatre- join us on the journey ahead!